Paul Anton Cibis: Life and times

 Cibis was born in 1911 at Rybnik, Silesia, Germany.
 In 1921, this became part of Poland.
 Prior to entry into university, he studied in Rybnik and Racibórz Silesia.
 Cibis then studied medicine at the University of Breslau and at Munich.
 He attended University of Berlin for medical school.
 He interned at Berlin and completed residency at Heidelberg.
 At Heidelberg he met his future wife Lisa, a medical student who became an ophthalmologist.
 The couple married in 1939.
 Lisa held membership in the German Ophthalmological Society.
 Later, they had a daughter and son and both children pursued careers in ophthalmology after studying medicine at Washington University School of Medicine.
 From 1940 to 1944, he held the position of research and clinical assistant in the University Eye Clinic at Heidelberg.
 Upon appointment to Heidelberg, and at the outbreak of World War II, Cibis was quickly drafted into the German Army (Wehrmacht).
 He served on the Russian front for two years, as an ophthalmologist and medical administrator.
-From 1944 to 1949, Cibis was Oberarzt (senior physician) and Docent for Ophthalmology at Heidelberg.
+From 1944 to 1949, Cibis was Oberarzt and Docent for Ophthalmology at Heidelberg.
 During the years 1949 to 1955, he was a research ophthalmologist for the United States Air Force, School of Aviation Medicine at Randolph Field in Texas.
 From 1 June 1955 to 1 June 1956, Cibis was an instructor in ophthalmology at Washington University School of Medicine.
 From 1956 to 1965, he held the position of associate professor of ophthalmology at Washington University School of Medicine.
 In 1965, he died of a heart attack at St. Louis, Missouri shortly after his return from England where he had attended the Annual Meeting of the Ophthalmological Society of the United Kingdom.